jeromerg/NCase/README.md

     Console.WriteLine("{0,-7} | {1, -6} | {2,2}", p.Country, p.Gender, p.Age);

 // Console:
-//    France  | Female |  0
+//    France  |  0 | Female
-//    France  | Male   |  0
+//    France  |  0 | Male
-//    France  | Other  |  0
+//    France  |  0 | Other
-//    France  | Female | 60
+//    France  | 60 | Female
-//    France  | Male   | 60
+//    France  | 60 | Male
-//    France  | Other  | 60
+//    France  | 60 | Other
-//    France  | Female | 10
+//    France  | 10 | Female
-//    France  | Male   | 10
+//    France  | 10 | Male
-//    France  | Other  | 10
+//    France  | 10 | Other
-//    Germany | Female |  0
+//    Germany |  0 | Female
-//    Germany | Male   |  0
+//    Germany |  0 | Male
-//    Germany | Other  |  0
+//    Germany |  0 | Other
-//    Germany | Female | 60
+//    Germany | 60 | Female
-//    Germany | Male   | 60
+//    Germany | 60 | Male
-//    Germany | Other  | 60
+//    Germany | 60 | Other
-//    Germany | Female | 10
+//    Germany | 10 | Female
-//    Germany | Male   | 10
+//    Germany | 10 | Male
-//    Germany | Other  | 10
+//    Germany | 10 | Other
 ```

+`IProd` expects a well-defined syntax.
+The assignment to a property are grouped together. `IProd` performs the cartesian product between all these these groups.

 ## Roadmap Pre-Alpha
+- Dev: Refactor AddChild() by using `PairVisitor`
+- Documentation: add doc about References
+- Improve dump functionality
+- Documentation: show Dump functionality
+- Implement pairwise set (similar to cartesian product)
 - Support method-call of existing instance (of interface, or virtual method)
+- Support permutation set
-- Support indexed Items property
+- Support pairwise permutation set
+- Documentation: show how to use permutation with method-call of existing instance
 - Improve tracing capability
-- re-factor some places missing visitors
-- Unit test for all success and failing cases
+- Improve Unit test coverage
-- Improve debug information
 - Implement alternative syntax based on operator-override
-- think about NCase as alternative to mocking?